sventonsvn/sventon/trunk/readme.txt

 You'll also need a Subversion server set up and configured with a repository.
 For info on Subversion, see http://subversion.apache.org

-Starting with version 2.5.0 both JavaHL and SVNKit are suppored as drivers to connect to Subversion.
+Starting with version 2.5.0 both JavaHL and SVNKit are supported as drivers to connect to Subversion.
 Using JavaHL requires that Subversion binaries including JavaHL bindings are installed on the system.
 SVNKit requires has no dependencies outside the war.
+Note that you will have to build the JavaHL version yourself from the source code.
+See http://wiki.sventon.org/index.php?n=Main.Building for details

 The JHighlight library from https://jhighlight.dev.java.net is used for syntax highlighting.